Simonpedro/gocd-observer/README.md

 2. Go to [_chrome://extensions_](chrome://extensions) in Google Chrome
 3. With the developer mode checkbox ticked, click **Load unpacked extension...** and select the _dist_ folder from this repo

+## IDE

+The extension for tslint and prettier are required

 ## Architecture

 This extension has four main components:

 -   `eventPage.ts`: The background script.
 Initializes extension configuration and reacts to events maybe sending messages through slack.
 -   `contentScript.ts`: The content script that inspect the dom and triggers events on changes.
 -   `popup`: Activated on go cd urls.
 -   `options`: Shows options page

 The communication between te different components is through events and abstracted using reactive streams.